guyinatuxedo/old_ctf_writeups/hackucf/Pwn/bof2/writeup.md

 [*] Closed connection to ctf.hackucf.org port 9001
 ```

-And just like that, we pwn the elf
+And just like that, we pwn the elf.